cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_SERVER_URL                Semicolon-separated chain of Stratum~1 servers.
 CVMFS_SHARED_CACHE              If set to *no*, makes a repository use an exclusive cache.
 CVMFS_STRICT_MOUNT              If set to *yes*, mount only repositories that are listed in ``CVMFS_REPOSITORIES``.
+CVMFS_SUID                      If set to *yes*, enable suid magic on the mounted repository.
+Requires mounting as root.
 CVMFS_SYSLOG_FACILITY           If set to a number between 0 and 7, uses the corresponding LOCAL$n$ facility for syslog messages.
 CVMFS_SYSLOG_LEVEL              If set to 1 or 2, sets the syslog level for CernVM-FS messages to LOG_DEBUG or LOG_INFO respectively.
 CVMFS_SYSTEMD_NOKILL            If set to *yes*, modify the command line to ``@vmfs2 ...`` in order to act as a systemd lowlevel storage manager.